Ravnur-Inc/ams-api-replacement-demo-app/README.md

 The demo application will connect to the RMS v0.5 API and allow you to upload, encode and stream a video.
 With each subsequent release of RMS, you will be able to test more functionality.
 Please see the product roadmap below for upcoming features and availability dates.

 Specifically, the RMS v0.5 API will enable you to:
-1. Create input asset
+1. Create input asset (if input is a local file)
-2. Upload video to the input asset (API supports also custom input HTTP URLs but demo app just does not use this approach)
+2. Upload video/audio to the input asset (if input is a local file)
 3. Create output asset
 4. Initiate encoding job
 5. Await completion of the encoding job